migdias/capstone_house_prices/README.md

 ## Conclusion Summary

+To simply answer the questions:

+1. The highest correlated features are: 'LotFrontage', 'LotArea', 'OverallQual', 'YearBuilt', 'YearRemodAdd', 'MasVnrArea', 'BsmtFinSF1', 'TotalBsmtSF', '1stFlrSF', '2ndFlrSF', 'GrLivArea', 'FullBath', 'HalfBath', 'TotRmsAbvGrd', 'Fireplaces', 'GarageYrBlt', 'GarageCars', 'GarageArea', 'WoodDeckSF', 'OpenPorchSF', 'SalePrice'

+2. It appears to be the case that in recent houses, the ground living area has been rising.
+3. Usually older houses have lower quality, unless they have been remodeled recently.
+4. Yes.
+Poured concrete seems to be used throughout the years but is more mainstream nowadays.
+Around the 90's houses were built mainly with wood foundation.
+Around the 60's houses were built a lot with Concrete Blocks or Slab.
+The 20's with Brick Tiles.
+1900's with Stone.
+5. The best model seen was XGBoost Regressor with 5000 estimators, 3 max_depth, learning rate of 0.05, colsample_bytree 0.5, min_child_weight 0.7 and alpha = 10.

+Other conclusions:

-1. It is effectively and somewhat accurately to predict the house prices using the data provided.
+- It is effectively and somewhat accurately to predict the house prices using the data provided.
-2. The usage of high correlated features to construct a reasonable preedicting model.
+- The usage of high correlated features to construct a reasonable preedicting model.
-3. Results are more promissing using One Hot Encoding rather then Label Encoding.
+- Results are more promissing using One Hot Encoding rather then Label Encoding.
-4. From the three regression techniques used, the widely accepted XGBoost Regressor provides the best results.
+- From the three regression techniques used, the widely accepted XGBoost Regressor provides the best results.
-5. The submission of the test data, using XGBoost Regressor, returned an accuracy of ......

 ## Acknowledgments